 Year 3: This year will be dedicated to the “guide’s course”.
 All the coursework and work experience from the previous two years will be refined and tested in two major blocs: the winter and the summer course and exams.
 An instructor and a fellow candidate will be your ‘clients’ throughout most of the 4 weeks of the two combined modules.
 At the end, if you pass you will receive your diploma and IFMGA-UIAGM-IVBV pin!
-You are now a fully qualified IFMGA Guide and have completed 113 days of training to get here and countless mountain days and guiding internship to build up you personal experience.
+You are now a fully qualified IFMGA Guide and have completed 127 days of training, assessment and supervised practice to get here and countless mountain days and guiding internship to build up you personal experience.

 CPD: However, do not forget.
 Graduating should not be the end of your learning experience.
 Take every opportunity you have to acquaint yourself with the newest techniques and best practices, register to professional seminars and learn from colleagues from other associations. make the continuous professional development an integral part of your profession!